 Somewhere, Everywhere, Nowhere

-Australian and Japanese co-choreographers and dancers, Alison Currie and Yui Kawaguchi, join forces to compose a cross-cultural collision of the significant, simple and absurd.
-Their contrasting and intricate choreography explores the relationship between the body, objects and form, all through the lens of the strange times we live in.
+Australian and Japanese German co-choreographers and dancers, Alison Currie and Yui Kawaguchi, join forces to compose a cross-cultural collision of the significant, simple and absurd.
+Their contrasting and intricate choreography explores the relationship between the body, objects and form, in a context of isolation, connection and disconnection.

 Media